treystr/bdi-web/src/content/blog/what-square-means-for-businesses.md

 ## Key Features That Matter

-### **1. Zero Fees (Through 2027)**
+### **1. Zero Fees (Until 2027)**
-Square is waiving all Bitcoin transaction fees until at least 2027.
+As of this writing, Square is not charging any Bitcoin transaction fees until at least 2027.
 That means businesses can receive payments instantly over Lightning without paying card or processing fees—keeping more of what they earn.

 ### **2. Open Payments: Any Lightning Wallet Works**
 Customers can pay from *any* Lightning wallet, not just Square’s.
 This open approach avoids vendor lock-in and keeps Bitcoin payments interoperable and free.
 Whether it’s Phoenix, Muun, Blink, or Breez—your customers can use the wallet they already trust.